-- being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'. - understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
-This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk. - not providing pupils' personal data where the serious harm test under the legislation is met.
+- are confident of the processing conditions which allow them to process and share information for safeguarding purposes, including information which is 'special category personal data'. - understand that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data without consent in certain circumstances. - Do not provide pupils' personal data where the sharing does not comply with data protection law.

 When sharing information staff will ensure they comply with group data protection policies and keep records of disclosures as required by these policies.
+These are available to staff via the United Learning Policies Portal.
+For further information about how the school processes pupil personal data, please see the privacy notice on the website: